Office Design and Ergonomics

 ● spinal discs

 Brief exposure to workplace-related risks isn’t going to cause these problems.
 Prolonged exposure to these issues, however, can cause physical harm to the body.
 In some cases, the harm is so great that it can keep your employees out of work while they heal.
 The best way to avoid this is to address ergonomic issues before they become a problem.

 The key to preventing ergonomic-related injuries is to identify key elements of the workplace that cause physical harm to the body over time.
 According to WebMD, one of the most common causes of ergonomic-related injuries is chairs.
 It’s important to choose commercial office furniture that naturally supports the curves of the spine.
 A good example of this is the task and conference seating products we offer at Extra Office Interiors.
 These chairs are designed with good posture in mind, which reduces ergonomic-related injuries while still providing an attractive style for your office.

-Studies also show that employees benefit from having smaller desks or tables that don’t require them to reach far for things such as telephones, keyboards and computer mice.
-If an employee has to reach far for an object, it’s recommend they stand up to reach it to avoid injury.
-Footrests are another example of items that can keep you from suffering ergonomic injuries.
-When using a footrest while sitting in a chair, it elevates your knees above your hips, which relieves the pressure put on your hips when you sit for extended periods of time.
+Studies also show that employees benefit from having smaller desks or tables that don’t require them to reach far for things such as telephones, keyboards, and computer mice.
+If an employee has to reach far for an object, it’s recommended they stand up to reach it to avoid injury.
+Footrests are another example of an item that can keep you from suffering ergonomic injuries.
+When using a footrest while sitting in a chair, elevates your knees above your hips, which relieves the pressure put on your hips when you sit for extended periods of time.

 At Extra Office Interiors, we take the design of your office seriously.
 If you need help designing your office to be more ergonomic, we provide office design services as well as ergonomically designed commercial business furniture that will help keep your employees happy and healthy.